LiamMercier/SilentTanks/README.md

 Users should install windows subsystem for linux (WSL) and read the following section.

-### Linux (debian based)
+### Linux (Debian based)

-Open a terminal in the folder containing the packages.
+Open a terminal in the folder containing the packages and install the common package.

-Install the common package if not already installed

 `sudo apt install ./silent-tanks-X.Y.Z-Linux-common.deb`

-Install the server package
+Install the server package.

 `sudo apt install ./silent-tanks-X.Y.Z-Linux-server.deb`

-Ensure postgres is installed
+Ensure postgres is installed.

 `sudo apt install postgresql`

-Now either generate a self signed .key and .crt file with
+Now either generate a self signed .key and .crt file with.

 `sudo /usr/share/silent-tanks/setup/create-self-signed-cert.sh <YOUR_IP> <(optional) YOUR_DOMAIN>`